tiskw/pytorch-op-counter-layerwise/README.md

 pytorch-op-counter-layerwise
 ================================================================================

-This repository provides `thoplw` that is a ython module to compute MACs (multiply–accumulate operations) and number of parameters for each layer of neural network models implemented by PyTorch.
+This repository provides `thoplw` that is a Python module to compute MACs (multiply–accumulate operations) and the number of parameters for each layer of neural network models implemented by PyTorch.